Project Highlights

 The use of project-configured MARV research vessels, labs, vehicles, and instruments throughout the project, and standardized analytical methods defined by the Working Groups, will enable generation of environmental datasets that are intercalibrated between surveyed seamounts.
 Aggregated data from field surveys will be processed, hosted, and archived on a cloud-based computing and data storage platform for common input into multiple biophysical models.

-A series of virtual GSP Biophysical/Ecosystem Modeling Workshops are planned in the first half of 2021 to select and define a group of marine ecosystem models, emerging modeling frameworks and theoretical approaches, and a recommended scope and resolution of datasets to be generated from the twenty GSP Field Campaign expeditions.
+A series of virtual GSP Biophysical/Ecosystem Modeling Workshops is planned to select and define a group of marine ecosystem models, emerging modeling frameworks and theoretical approaches, and a recommended scope and resolution of datasets to be generated from the approximately twenty planned GSP Field Campaign expeditions.

 A parallel series of GSP Field Campaign Workshops will develop a field science plan to generate the recommended modeling data consistent with what is technically and methodologically feasible.
 This approach to structuring a comprehensive, standardized field survey aligned closely with what is defined at the outset of the project as needed to develop new behavioral models of complex ecosystem function for seamounts is a unique and potentially transformative approach.